codercommand/codercommand.github.io/content/arcade blog/arcade GDD/index.md

 1. 3v3v3 - player vs player.
 2. Free for all, 4-8 players all kill each other without teams.
+3. Potential for a singleplayer or multiplayer PvE campaign will be investigated/tested, but is not part of the original main game loop.

 Friendly fire should be a toggleable option for matches, and 3v3v3 is the primary/core game mode.

-# Lore/Story

-Nothing planned atm, and doesn't matter for now because the plot is not the game hook.

-# Target Audience & Other
+# Target Audience

 (research needed)

+# Demo Plans

+Intend on releasing a game demo.
+The demo will have one spaceship, and 1 or 2 available weapons along with access to the core game mode (3v3v3).
+Players will be unable to unlock anything, and do not a time limit on how long they can play the demo for.

+The demo will essentially operate as a permenant free tier for the game with access to the live servers, and they will play alongside other demo players and players who bought the game and have unlocked content.

+# Monetisation

+##### Game Target Price

 Probably want the game price range to be somewhere between £5 to £15.
-My game might be slightly more expensive than other indie games with this same amount of content because this game has server costs.
-The game will need to keep servers running for a few years with one time purchases.
+The game might be slightly more expensive than other indie games with the same amount of content because this game has ongoing server costs.
+The game will need to keep servers running for a few years with one time purchases, so this must be factored into the games price.

-Also intend on releasing a game demo.
-The demo will have 1 spaceship and 1 or 2 weapons along with access to the base gamemode (3v3v3).
-Players will not be able to unlock anything or have a time limit when playing on the demo.

-# Purchasables
+##### Paid Custom Skins

-There is no intention for conventional micro transations, but it might be worth giving players the option to upload custom skins for their spaceships for a fee or subscription.
+There is no intention for conventional micro transations at the moment, but it might be worth giving players the option to upload custom skins for their spaceships for a fee or subscription.
 The biggest problem with this would probably be moderation of custom skins.
-Then again this can probably be done for free with no server costs, so I'm unsure.
+But this feature can probably also be done for free with no server costs, so I'm unsure.

 ---